nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_philanthropy.md

 [Contact us today](https://www.businessinitiative.org/contact/) to learn more about our services and how we can help you make a positive impact on society while driving business success.

-To get in touch with us, simply visit our contact page at [www.businessinitiative.com/contact/](https://www.businessinitiative.com/contact/) or hit us up [@BisInitiative on X](https://twitter.com/BisInitiative)
+To get in touch with us, simply visit our contact page [here](https://www.businessinitiative.com/contact/) or hit us up [@BisInitiative on X](https://twitter.com/BisInitiative)

 Don't wait...